-The Concord (pictured above) and our most popular white juice grape, the Niagara, as well as the reddish Canadice (pictured right) are native North American grapes, and are part of the labrusca family.
+The Concord (pictured above left) and our most popular white juice grape, the Niagara, as well as the reddish Canadice (pictured right) are native North American grapes, and are part of the labrusca family.
 I took the photos while visiting the New York Finger Lakes town of Naples during its annual Grape Festival several years ago.

 Dr. Welsh’s product appeared just as Prohibitionist anti-alcohol sentiment was rising (he was a teetotaler himself), so his timing was perfect.
 His first Welch’s customer was his local Methodist church seeking unfermented sacramental “wine.”
 Welch’s has been the first name in American grape products ever since.